 - Bank of Canada carries out monetary policy through changes in the Target for the Overnight Rate; Open market operations; and Drawdowns and redeposits - Overnight rate interest rate set in the overnight market, where major Canadian financial institutions lend each other money on a short-term basis.
 The band for the overnight rate is 50 basis point 1⁄2 of 1%.
-The Bank Rate is the minimum rate at which the Bank of Canada will lend money on a short-term basis to the Chartered Banks and other members of the Canadian Payments Association (CPA).
+The mid-point is the target rate.
+The Bank Rate is the minimum rate at which the Bank of Canada will lend money on a short-term basis to the Chartered Banks and other members of the CanadianPayments Association (CPA).
 The Bank Rate is the upper limit of the operating band for the Overnight Rate - Open market operations these are voluntary transactions conducted between the Bank of Canada and Chartered Banks to influence the level of interest rates.
 The two main open market operations are Special Purchase and Resale Agreements (SPRAs) and Sale and Repurchase Agreements (SRAs)